eyashiro/eyashiro.github.io/pages/scientific-research-in-plain-english.md

 ### How it works:
 * You're the owner of your story.
 The transcribed article follows your flow of reasoning, paragraph by paragraph.
-This means that readers will be following the line of thought of the original authors of the research study.
+Therefore, readers will be following the line of thought of the original authors of the research study.

 * The complex concepts are simplified and transcribed into plain English, while key terminologies and methodologies are explained.
 In this way, students can grasp all the main concepts and ideas of the original paper.
 Afterward, reading the original research paper should be less challenging because they already understand three quarters of the study.